ArcherHuang/Docker-Python-Flask/README.md

-# How To Build and Deploy a Flask Application Using Docker on Ubuntu VM
+# How To Build and Deploy a Flask Application Using Docker on Ubuntu

 ## Contents
 - [Flow](#flow)